 These Estes Park women made (or are making!) a lasting impact in the community.

-Estes Park has a brilliant new piece of art, a monument really, that pays tribute to the amazing women, both past and present, of the Estes Park community.
+Estes Park features a brilliant piece of art, a monument really, that pays tribute to the amazing women, both past and present, of the Estes Park community.
 The collection of 12 bronze sculptures is one of the first of its kind in the nation and was created by famed artist Jane DeDecker, who is commissioned to create a similar work of art on the Washington D.C.
 National Mall.
 Read the fascinating stories that earned each woman a spot in Estes Park’s monument, and be sure to check it out next time you’re in town.

 Margaret Fuller Boos